ECON 3008 Financial Institutions Lending

 Coordinator Sean Toohey Opens in new window

-Description The major focus of this unit is the assessment and management of credit risk exposures and resulting implications on loan decisions and loan pricing decisions.
-The unit provides students with knowledge of traditional and modern credit risk measurement and management techniques, regulatory capital adequacy guidelines and economic capital decisions.
+Description The major focus of this subject is the assessment and management of credit risk exposures and resulting implications on loan decisions and loan pricing decisions.
+The subject provides students with knowledge of traditional and modern credit risk measurement and management techniques, regulatory capital adequacy guidelines and economic capital decisions.
 Special topics covered include modern lending products and pertinent issues in lending.
-The unit covers current developments and debates in the field.
+The subject covers current developments and debates in the field.

 Student Contribution Band HECS Band 4 10cp